daharper/DriveInfo/README.md

 ### Code is in the main form

+There's three things to consider:

-1. Record Structure to hold the info (**TDriveInfo**)
+1. Record to hold the info (**TDriveInfo**)
-2. One function to get the drive information (**GetDriveInfo**)
+2. Function to get the drive information (**GetDriveInfo**)
-3. Lastly, the Button Event Handler to call the function and populate the listview
+3. Button Event Handler to call the function and populate the listview